Gdoc/Admin

 What share of primary energy comes from nuclear?

-We previously looked nuclear output in terms of energy units – how much each country produces in terawatt-hours.
-But to understand how large of a role nuclear plays in the energy system we need to put this in perspective of total energy consumption.
+We previously considered nuclear output in terms of energy units — how much each country produces in terawatt-hours.
+However, to understand how large a role nuclear plays in the energy system, we need to consider total energy consumption.

 This interactive chart shows the share of primary energy that comes from nuclear sources.